otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-03-postgresql-docker-orm-jsdoc-postman/README.md

 ### 3.3 The `.env.example` File

-The `.env.example` file is a committed template that shows other developers which environment variables are required.
-Example:
+The `.env.example` file is a committed template that shows other developers which environment variables are required:

 ```bash
 NODE_ENV=development